By: Nicole Lashomb*/TRT Editor-in-Chief—

 Dissapointed about The L Word finale, she made a comparison that made me think.
 She said: “Do you know the lobster theory?
 When you cook a pot of lobsters and they’re all male, you need to put the top on, because if one male gets out, he’ll try to help the others get out.
 But if you’re cooking a pot of female lobsters, you don’t have to put the top back on, because if one female starts trying to get out the others will try to drag her back into the pot.
 Isn’t that awful?
 My point is, we’re not lobsters [bringing each other down].
 It would have been nice to end it differently.”

 It was an excellent and succinct point.
-I thought back about TV shows that I have watched through the years.
-One of the shows, The Apprentice, portrays such a behavior frequently.
+I thought back about the TV shows that I have watched over the years.
+One of the shows, The Apprentice, portrays such behavior frequently.
 When working together, Donald Trump told former NBC’s Today Morning Show host Katie Couric several years ago that women worked rather well together.
 Once placed in groups with males, he added—and I phrase—“they self-destructed as an entity.”
 As I watched The Biggest Loser last night, I also noticed the same pattern.
 Yet, the opposite happens with men, as Beals stated in her quote.
 They stick together when things get tough, or when they don’t.
 Is this the “bromance” that has triumphed over even the closest of heterosexual relationships?
 And, why is it that women behave in such a manner toward other women?
 Does this also happen amongst lesbians?

 It does, unfortunately.
 I tend to think it happens less, but lessons learned have also taught me the difference between working with men and women.
 It is an unfair world and many women make it more unfair when they do not stand together in sisterhood, and support each other.
 It is shameful to hear mothers say, “I prefer boys over girls!”
 What message does that send our young girls?
 Not a positive one, for certain.
 This too, I consider a form of bullying.
 It reminded me of Dr. Phil’s words to a heterosexual couple whose husband had had an affair.
 The husband blamed the woman he had the affair with, and so did his wife, instead of blaming her husband whom she had married and broke his vows.